-The DGH 3000B A-Scan is manufactured with high quality components that are designed and built using the latest technological concepts.
-The result is an advanced and powerful A-Scan that offers practicality and reliability.
+The DGH 4000B A-Scan/Pachymeter is manufactured with high quality components that are designed and built using the latest technological concepts.
+The result is an advanced and powerful unit that offers practicality and reliability.
 The following features are just a sample of the characteristics and capabilities of this unique unit.

 - Simple to use.
-No complicated setup procedures to follow very user friendly. - Solid transducer tip, 3.0 mm in diameter, for ease of applanation and visualization. - Large thirty-two character alphanumeric display simultaneously displays anterior chamber depth, lens thickness, and axial length. - Front panel keypad permits programming. - Front panel LED bar graph for displaying echo amplitudes. - Storage of measurement data for review. - Operator feedback.
-An audible signal indicates when the probe is properly aligned and when a valid measurement is complete. - Pattern recognition program yields accurate, reproducible measurements in a fraction of a second. - Personalized configuration allows the operator to preset pertinent information that will automatically be used or inserted into the A-Scan function.
-This information is permanently stored even when the unit is turned off. - Built in printer documents the A-Scan measurements and IOL power calculations generated by the unit.
+No complicated setup procedures to follow very user friendly. - Solid A-Scan transducer tip, 3.0 mm in diameter, for ease of applanation and visualization. - Permanently filled, solid Pachymeter probe. - Large thirty-two character alphanumeric display simultaneously displays anterior chamber depth, lens thickness, and axial length. - Front panel keypad permits programming. - Front panel LED bar graph for displaying echo amplitudes. - Storage of measurement data for review. - Operator feedback.
+An audible signal indicates when the probe is properly aligned and when a valid measurement is complete. - A-Scan pattern recognition program yields accurate, reproducible measurements in a fraction of a second. - Personalized configuration allows the operator to preset pertinent information that will automatically be used or inserted into the A-Scan and Pachymeter functions.
+This information is permanently stored even when the unit is turned off. - Built in printer documents the A-Scan and Pachymeter measurements and IOL power calculations generated by the unit.